Massachusetts / Middlesex County

 Healthcare

-Devens residents benefit from excellent healthcare access, with major hospitals like Nashoba Valley Medical Center and UMass Memorial HealthAlliance-Clinton Hospital nearby.
-There are 2.7 physicians per 1,000 people, and over 97% of residents have health insurance coverage.
-This robust medical infrastructure ensures quality care for individuals and families.
+Devens residents have access to quality healthcare, with major hospitals like Nashoba Valley Medical Center and UMass Memorial HealthAlliance-Clinton Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.7 per 1,000 people and 97.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals